-Alexander Von Humboldt (1769 – 1859), is called ‘the great lost scientist’ for good reason.
-The towns, rivers, mountain ranges, the Humboldt Current that runs along the coast of Chile and Peru, the dozens of monuments, parks, and mountains in Latin America including Sierra Humboldt in Mexico and Pico Humboldt in Venezuela, a town in Argentina, a river in Brazil, a geyser in Ecuador, a bay in Colombia, then a Kap Humboldt and Humbold Glacier in Greenland, a mountain range in northern China, South Africa, New Zealand and Antarctica, also there are rivers and waterfalls in Tasmania and New Zealand, as well as parks in Germany and Rue Alexandre de Humboldt in Paris, also in North America there are alone four counties, thirteen towns, mountains, bays, lakes and a river, the Humboldt Redwoods State Park in California and Humboldt Parks in Chicago and Buffalo, also almost 300 plants including the Californian Humboldt lily, and and more than 100 animals, including the South American penguin and the six-foot ferocious Humboldt squid, also several minerals like Humboldtit and Humboldtin, as well as an area on the moon called ‘Mare Humboldtianum’ – all named after him.
+Alexander von Humboldt (1769 – 1859), is called ‘the great lost scientist’ for good reason.
+There are towns, rivers, mountain ranges, the Humboldt Current that runs along the coast of Chile and Peru, dozens of monuments, parks, and mountains in Latin America including Sierra Humboldt in Mexico and Pico Humboldt in Venezuela, a town in Argentina, a river in Brazil, a geyser in Ecuador, a bay in Colombia, then a Kap Humboldt and Humboldt Glacier in Greenland, a mountain range in northern China, South Africa, New Zealand and Antarctica, also rivers and waterfalls in Tasmania and New Zealand, as well as parks in Germany and Rue Alexandre de Humboldt in Paris, also in North America alone four counties, thirteen towns, mountains, bays, lakes and a river, the Humboldt Redwoods State Park in California and Humboldt Parks in Chicago and Buffalo, also almost 300 plants including the Californian Humboldt lily, and and more than 100 animals, including the South American penguin and the six-foot ferocious Humboldt squid, also several minerals like Humboldtit and Humboldtin, as well as an area on the moon called ‘Mare Humboldtianum’ – all named after him.
 To this day many German-speaking schools across Latin America hold a biannual athletic competition called Juegos Humboldt – Humboldt Games.

-Below is Paracas coastline in Peru:
+Below is the Paracas coastline in Peru:

 Below is Humboldt Redwoods State Park in California:

 Experience the magic of Redwood National Park (courtesy of National Geographic):